Updated Jan 3rd, 2022.

 cp -r /home/$USERNAME/Downloads/squashfs-root/bootx64.efi EFI/boot

-Those are all the files that we need, you can remove the squashfs-root directory.
+We need all the files; you can remove the squashfs-root directory.

 Adding an entry to the EFI boot menu